berzerk0/GitPage/CTF-Writeups/LazySysAdmin-VulnHub.md

 Now we can start our listener with
 * `nc -lnvp PORTNUMBER`

-and hit *“Update File.”* My shell didn’t pop immediately, but after I clicked *“Installed Plugins”* again in order to make sure the plugin was active.
+and hit *"Update File.""* My shell didn’t pop immediately, but after I clicked *"Installed Plugins"* again in order to make sure the plugin was active.

 <br>
 ![A21](https://i.imgur.com/3PjSoOB.png)
 <br>

 We've got a shell, and it is time to enumerate!

-### 6. Enumerating the box with the www-data user
+### 6. Enumerating With `www-data`

 Enumerating a system from the inside can sometimes feel like looking for a needle in a haystack.
 To be honest, if I lost a needle in a haystack, I’d just go look for another needle.
 But if I didn’t have another needle, I’d try to use a magnet.
 That can’t help us here, however.